adriamanu/personal-website/content/authors/admin/_index.md

 email: ""
 ---

-Hello, I'm Manu, a 23-year-old french developer.
+Hello, I'm Manu, a 25-year-old French developer.
-Passionate about programming, I work for Xtramile, a french start-up working in the field of human resources, based at Station-F.
+Passionate about programming, I am increasingly turning to the world of Ops and system administration.
+This site is my curriculum vitae!
-In my spare time, I like to read dark fantasy (Conan / Berserk ...), code, play jrpgs or do weightlifting.
+.